Best daily deals

 • Shure SM7B: This large microphone yields a fairly neutral recording and is equipped with internals to shield it from electromagnetic interference.
 It requires an XLR interface and is a great option for streamers or studio recording.
 Pick it up for $399 at Amazon.

-• Zoom H1n: If you’re looking to record outside or anywhere on the go, this field recorder is a great option.
+• Zoom H1n: This field recorder is a great option if you want to record outside or anywhere on the go.
 It records 16-bit/44.1kHz audio, which leaves plenty of wiggle room for adjustment in post.
-It’s very easy to use, and you can attach a Lavalier mic to it as well if you want to.
+It’s straightforward to use, and you can attach a Lavalier mic to it if you want to.

 The best mics for YouTube vloggers: Notable mentions